iiiffi-e2/bell-registry/OPEN_TO_WORK_FEATURE.md

-# Open to Work Feature Implementation
+# Open to Opportunities Feature Implementation

 ## Overview

-The "Open to Work" feature allows professionals to signal their availability for new job opportunities.
+The "Open to Opportunities" feature allows professionals to signal their availability for new job opportunities.
 This provides clear visibility to employers about which candidates are actively seeking employment.

 ## Features Implemented